-For example, a Tenants in common purchase are undertaken for investment purposes, as each investor has a share, each may be entitled to sell off their share as one would in owning shares in a company.
+- For example, a Tenants in common purchase are undertaken by investment purposes, as each investor has a share, each may be entitled to sell off their share as one would in owning shares in a company.

 When you buy a property together you become co-borrowers on the same mortgage, which means that each borrower is “jointly and severally liable” for the home loan.
 This means that if one person defaults on the home loan, the other person/s listed on the mortgage will be held responsible.

 Outline of a Good Co-Ownership Agreement or Contract.